at what age do you leash train a puppy 2

 DIY Training with Online Resources

-If professional training classes aren’t feasible, there are plenty of online resources available to guide you through the leash training process.
+If professional training classes aren’t feasible, plenty of online resources are available to guide you through the leash training process.
 Online tutorials, videos, and forums provide step-by-step instructions and tips for successful leash training.
 However, it’s important to remember that each puppy is unique, and what works for one may not work for another.
-Be prepared to adjust your training methods as needed and consult with a professional if you encounter any difficulties.
+Be prepared to adjust your training methods and consult a professional if you encounter any difficulties.

 Additional Training Tools and Equipment